ghorint2t/scripts/README.md

   * operator-value pairs, eg. discount ">=75", price "<10"
 - For the price filter, the 0.01 rounding is taken into account when filtering, eg. both "10" and ">=10" filters will include 9.99 priced games.
 - TBA games have their price internally set to -1 for purposes of sorting and filtering.
 Use "0.1-10" range filter instead of "<10" operator filter if you want to exclude free/TBA games from your searches (doesn't affect 'On Sale' tab, as free/TBA games are never discounted).
+- Thumbnail images can be turned on from 'Title' column's menu

 ## Example filters